Agents and Agentic AI

 Up to this point all agents have been wired and combined to create agentic systems using deterministic workflows.
 However, there are cases where the agentic system needs to be more flexible and adaptive, allowing agents to make decisions on how to proceed based on the context and the results of previous interactions.
 This is often referred to as "pure agentic AI".

-module provides out-of-the-box a supervisor agent that can be provided with a set of subagents and can autonomously generate a plan, deciding which one to invoke agent to invoke next or if the assigned task has been completed.
+To this purpose, the langchain4j-agentic module provides out-of-the-box a supervisor agent that can be provided with a set of subagents and can autonomously generate a plan, deciding which agent to invoke next or if the assigned task has been completed.

 To provide an example of how this works let's define a few agents that can credit or withdraw money from a bank account or exchange a given amount from one currency to another.